 If you make this power bowl, I would love to know.
 Tag @badtothebowl.com on social media.

-- Preheat oven to 425 degrees, line two large rimmed baking sheets with parchment paper or a silpat mat.
+- Preheat oven to 425 degrees, line with parchment paper or a silpat mat.

-- Toss asparagus, onion and broccoli with garlic herb seasoning.
+- Toss asparagus, onion and broccoli with garlic herb seasoning and drizzle with 2-3 teaspoons of olive oil.
 Place on one of the prepared baking pans.

-- Spread thawed and drained edamame on the other lined baking pan.
-Sprinkle lightly with salt.
+- Spread thawed, drained and patted dry edamame on the other lined baking pan.
+Sprinkle lightly with salt, drizzle with 1 teaspoon olive and toss lightly.
+Spread in a even layer.

 - Roast vegetables on bottom rack of the oven and roast edamame on top rack of oven for 20 minutes.
 Rotate and roast 5-10 minutes more.
 Keep an eye on both pans!
 My oven is gas propane and may cook differently than yours.

-- While the vegetables and edamame roast, make your rice according to package direction and include your bullion.
+- While the vegetables and edamame roast, make your rice according to package direction with the bullion.